-Scouting has always had “duty to God” as a major tenet of its philosophy, which is presented both in the Scout Oath and the 12th point of the Scout Law; A Scout is reverent.
-And to encourage Scouts to grow stronger in their own faith, religious groups have developed religious emblems approved by the Boy Scouts of America for use in pack, troop, and crew programs.
+Scout Ambassadors must remember that Scouting has always had “duty to God” as a major tenet of its philosophy.
+This is clearly presented both in the Scout Oath and the 12th point of the Scout Law; A Scout is reverent.
+To that end, faith-based groups have developed religious emblems programs approved by the Boy Scouts of America for use in packs, troops, and crews.

 Duty to God as a Youth Ministry